CLI Tips

 C:\Windows\SysNative\WindowsPowerShell\v1.0\Powershell.exe

-This path should exist for 32-bit applications even if you can't see it because it is virtual.
+This path should exist for 32-bit applications even if you can't see it

 Just running that executable from an existing 32-bit executable might not work.
 I got it to work when I rewrote the original payload to use this path instead of just powershell.exe with no path.